 Home burial is a burial that takes place on your private property.

 Cemeteries have always been around, but so, too, have home burials.
 Before the 1900s, Americans often practiced burial at home.
-Often – especially in more rural areas – a family would have their own private family cemetery on their property.
+Often – especially in more rural areas – a family would have their own private family cemetery on their piece of property.

 Formerly, burials took place at home (on private property), in community cemeteries, or at the church cemetery.
 But as funeral homes established their own private cemeteries, these became the new tradition and the other options have fallen by the wayside.